SimonTelescopium/ViewFromAbove/README.md

 ![screenshot](ScreenShots/Screenshot2.jpg)

+## Installation
-## Installation - Using Installation binaries
+### Using Installation binaries
-If you have a Debin,Ubuntu or derivative distribution that can process *.deb files then simply download the appropriate *.deb file and double click it this will open your software cener where you can click Install.
+If you have a Debin,Ubuntu or derivative distribution that can process *.deb files then simply download the appropriate *.deb file from here https://github.com/SimonTelescopium/ViewFromAbove/releases once downloaded, double click it this will open your software center where you can click Install.
-## Installation - From Source
+### Installation - From Source
 To install from source, download and un-pack the source files then open the project in Gambas*, from there you can make an executable (project menu).
 Gambas is available from the software store on many distributions, otherwise install from their website.

 *Gambas https://gambaswiki.org/website/en/main.html is a Visual BASIC like, language and IDE for Linux, offering object oriented, event driven Basic - it is pretty fast too.